Paleo coconut flour pancakes that are light and fluffy, and made with just a few basic ingredients. A quick and easy, low carb gluten free breakfast!

 Coconut flour is extraordinarily absorbent, but it doesn’t just need moisture.
 It needs structure.
 In short, it needs eggs!
 And since coconut flour absorbs so much moisture, a little goes a long, long way.
 That’s a good thing, since it’s not cheap.

 I have used Let’s Do Organics brand (affiliate link, feel free to shop around!), Nuts.com brand and Trader Joe’s coconut flour, all with good results.
-I have made the recipe with light coconut milk (not the thick, canned kind, which is too thick), almond milk, and even (*gasp*) whole dairy milk, and the results have been largely the same.
+If you’re wondering about the nutrition in coconut flour, I was too so I looked it up and it’s very encouraging!

 I’ve tried the 2-ingredient banana pancakes (just bananas and eggs!) and the 2-ingredient cream cheese pancakes (just cream cheese and eggs!) and despite my best efforts and positive pancake thoughts, they each taste … like an omelet.